Minneapolis DWI Lawyer

 Illegal Stops

 In St. Paul and Minneapolis, Minnesota, police officers must have reasonable suspicion that a criminal activity is occurring, or has already occurred, before making a police stop.
-If you were arrested for DWI after the police made an illegal stop, a DWI lawyer with our criminal defense law firm will help make sure evidence obtained during the stop is thrown out of court.
+If you were arrested for DWI after the police made an illegal stop, a DUI lawyer with our criminal defense law firm will help make sure evidence obtained during the stop is thrown out of court.

 Inaccurate Chemical BAC Tests